BorisTheBrave/axaxaxas/docs/customization.rst

 Customizing ParseTrees
 ----------------------
 There is no way to customize the `ParseTree` class.
-But you can avoid using it entirely by writing your own Builder.
+But you can avoid using it entirely by writing your own `Builder`.
 Builders specify a semantic action to take at each step of the parse, allowing you to build your own parse trees or abstract syntax trees directly from a `ParseForest`.
 See :ref:`builders` for more details.